misiektoja/instagram_monitor/docs/configuration.md

 <a id="logged-in-mode-with-session-login"></a>
 ## Logged-In Mode (With Session Login)

 This mode signs in with an Instagram account.
 It can access reels, stories and the usernames added to or removed from follower and following lists.
+Reels are off by default because the endpoint Instagram used to report them with stopped answering reliably.
+See [Profile Lookups Report a Retired Endpoint](troubleshooting.md#profile-lookups-report-a-retired-endpoint).

 Logged-in monitoring can cause Instagram to show a security challenge, limit the session or suspend the account.
 There is no known request rate that guarantees safety.
 Use a separate Instagram account if losing access to your main account would be unacceptable, then follow the [risk reduction guide](anti-detection.md).